All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If you have been struggling with ovulation due to weight or insulin resistance, losing weight on Zepbound can restore ovulatory cycles, sometimes quickly.
 This means you can become pregnant even if you previously had difficulty conceiving.

 This is sometimes called the "Ozempic baby" phenomenon, though it applies equally to Zepbound.
 Women who were functionally infertile due to anovulation may ovulate within weeks to months of starting treatment.
-If you are not planning a pregnancy, reliable contraception is essential.
+If you aren't planning a pregnancy, reliable contraception is important.
 Zepbound and birth control

 You Must Stop Zepbound Before Pregnancy